The Benefits of Walking for 30 Minutes a Day

 Walking prevents osteoporosis

-By walking every day, you stimulate and strengthen your bones to increase bone density.
+By walking every day, you strengthen your bones to increase bone density.

-This healthy form of exercise is especially recommended for women, and it also promotes joint health to help prevent problems like arthritis.
+This healthy form of exercise is especially recommended for women.
+It also promotes joint health to help prevent problems like arthritis.

 It helps tone your legs, buttocks, and abdomen